Finding Lebanon

-After how emotional my trip to Jordan felt, I knew I wanted to return to the Middle East.
+After how emotional Jordan felt, I knew I wanted to return to the Middle East.

 Especially because I'm half Lebanese.